 3. Misspellings and close variations of your keywords: NO

 Due to our algorithm of aggregating close variations in the same way done by Google Adwords, you don't have to research and track spelling variations or misspellings separately.
-Their search volumes are already included in the main keyword, and most of the times you will rank similarly for close variations of the keyword.
+Their search volumes are already included in the main keyword, and most times, you will rank similarly for close variations of the keyword.
 Not tracking close variations will thus save you resources for other more relevant keywords.

 4. Keywords with a very low search volume: NO